 Class Structure: Each course carries 3 credit hours, requiring a total of 3 hours of academic engagement per week, structured as:

-Currently, the Institute of Knowledge Integration (IKI) provides a scholarship to all accepted students, which means there is no tuition fee for the current cohorts.
+Currently, the Institute of Knowledge Integration (IKI) provides a tuition grant to all accepted students, which means there is no tuition fee for the current cohorts.

 Trimester Load: Students must enroll in a minimum of 9 credit hours (3 subjects) and a maximum of 15 credit hours (5 subjects) per trimester.